 - Focus on building skills

-Create workshops which improve the ethical culture in the company.
-It is the duty of the organization to build and develop ethical skills among the members rather than just stating the behaviors which you encourage and behaviors which you do not.
+Create workshops that improve the ethical culture in the company.
+It is the duty of the organization to build and develop ethical skills among the members rather than just stating the behaviors which you encourage and behaviors that you do not.
 This should also develop ethical behavior and problem-solving skills in an employee.